TheRemjx01/ng-nguyen-blog/posts/react-event-delegation.md

 ## Conclusion

-To recap, we have some key notes:
+To recap, we have some keynotes:
-- From `React16` backward, `event` would be collected by the document before it could go into the normal event flow for React optimization.
+- From `React16` backward, the `event` would be collected by the document before it could go into the normal event flow for React optimization.
 This is called: `React Event Delegation`
-- `React Event Delegation` can make user confuse due to the abnormal behavior then could make some unexpected bug in application development.
+- `React Event Delegation` can make user confuse due to the abnormal behavior and could make some unexpected bugs in application development.
-- With `React17rc`, the event collector now move to root node instead of `document`, which is more stable & resilient overall.
-But remember, it still be attached to root node.
+- With `React17rc`, the event collector now moves to the root node instead of `document`, which is more stable & resilient overall.
+But remember, it still be attached to the root node.

 ## References